-Each distance learning course will be 10 weeks.
+Each distance learning course is 10 weeks.
 Students receive 6 hours/week of online instruction as well as participation in online discussions/activities.
 Students will spend 6 hours/week on independent preparation and assignments/quizzes.

-- This 10 week online course studies important historical theoretical frameworks that are the foundation of modern medical ethics, as well as contemporary commentary.
+This course studies important historical theoretical frameworks that are the foundation of modern medical ethics, as well as contemporary commentary.
 September – December.

 Instructor: Nancy Jecker, PhD

-- This 10 week online course examines the relationship between bioethics and law.
+This course examines the relationship between bioethics and law.
 Analysis of paradigm legal and ethics cases and statutes related to informed consent, foregoing life support, confidentiality, and allocation of health care resources.
 January – March.

-Instructors: Denise Dudzinski, PhD MTS Patricia Kuszler, MD JD
+Instructors: Denise Dudzinski, PhD, MTS, and Patricia Kuszler, MD, JD

-- This 10 week online course offers case-based practice in clinical ethics including methods of ethical analysis and writing ethics consultation chart notes.
+This course offers case-based practice in clinical ethics including methods of ethical analysis and writing ethics consultation chart notes.
 March – June.

 Instructor: Georgina Campelia, PhD

 A certificate of completion is awarded by the Department of Bioethics & Humanities (not the UW Graduate School).
 The department verifies completion of the three course series, and satisfactory completion of all certificate requirements.